 Devices can communicate with one another by using interjacent nodes.
 These interjacent nodes will actively route around and find a way around radio dead spots or household obstacles that might occur in the multipath environment of a house.

 Therefore, a Z-Wave network can reach more distance than the radio range of a single unit.
-However, with several of these hops, a small delay may be introduced between the desired result and the control command.

-The simplest network is the primary controller and a single controllable device.
 Other devices can be added at any time, as can secondary controllers, including wall-switch controllers, key-fob controllers, traditional hand-held controllers, and PC applications.

 A Z-Wave network can contain up to 232 devices, with the option of linking networks if more devices are needed.
-To control a device via the Z-wave, it must be “included” to the Z-wave network.
+To control a device via the Z-wave, it must be “included” in the Z-wave network.

 This process (also known as “adding” and “pairing”) is usually achieved by pressing a sequence of buttons on the device added to the network and on the controller.